Loki-Astari/geeky-nextjs/content/posts/Vector-TheOtherStuff.md

 }
 ```

-There is also the `at()` method which does validate the index provided before accessing the element (throwing an exception if the index is out of range).
+There is also the `at()` method, which validates the index provided before accessing the element (throwing an exception if the index is out of range).

 #### Non-Mutating Member Functions
 * size() const
 * bool() const

-To allow us to check the preconditions on the element access methods we need some functions that check the state of the object.
+To allow us to check the preconditions on the element access methods, we need some functions that check the state of the object.
 These are provided here.

 #### Mutating Member Functions
 * push&#95;back(&lt;object-ref&gt;)